-The NomCo as of the date of approval of the here-in Statement, consists of six (6) non-executive Directors, three (3) of whom are independent Directors, including the Chairperson who may not serve as the Chairperson of the Remuneration Committee.
+The NomCo as of the date of approval of the here-in Statement, consists of five (5) non-executive Directors, three (3) of whom are independent Directors, including the Chairperson who may not serve as the Chairperson of the Remuneration Committee.
 The NomCo composition is outlined below:

-NomCo Chairperson: Irene C. Rouvitha-Panou, Non-Executive Independent Director of the Board
+NomCo Chairperson: Irene Rouvitha Panou, Non-Executive Independent Director of the Board

-NomCo Vice-Chairperson: Bradley Paul L. Martin, Non-executive Director of the Board
+NomCo Vice-Chairperson: Bradley Paul L. Martin, Non-Executive Director of the Board

-Members: Georgios P. Zanias, Chairperson of the Board, Non-executive director of the Board
+Members: Jawaid Mirza, Non-Executive Independent Director of the Board

-Jawaid A. Mirza, Non-Executive Independent Director of the Board
+Rajeev Kakar, Non-Executive Independent Director of the Board

-Alice K. Gregoriadi, Non-Executive Independent Director of the Board
+Efthymia Deli, Non-Executive Director of the Board, HFSF Representative